pluralsh/documentation/pages/deployments/cli-quickstart.md

 If you haven't already, you'll need to follow the Plural guide to install Console.
 There are two recommended ways to do this:

-- [Bring Your Own Cluster](/deployments/existing-cluster) - you've created a kubernetes cluster your way with all the main prequisites.
+- {% doclink to="existing-cluster" %}Bring Your Own Cluster{% /doclink %} - you've created a kubernetes cluster your way with all the main prequisites.
 You can use helm to install the management plane and then use the Console to manage itself from there.
 - `plural up` - a single command to create a new management cluster on the major clouds, wire up a basic GitOps setup and get you started.

 Both are pretty flexible, and even if you chose to use the BYOK method, we recommend looking into some of our example `plural up` repos to get some ideas on how to use our CRDs and terraform provider with all the other tools they'll commonly touch.
 You can see an example `plural up` repository [here](https://github.com/pluralsh/plural-up-demo).